magland/sortingview/src/pages/Home/customBackendInstructions.md

 A Google Storage Bucket is used to store the cached data required for rendering the front-end visualization.
 Note that this bucket will not need to store the large raw files.

 Obtain the Google application credentials for accessing the Google Storage bucket.
 If you are creating the bucket yourself, follow the instructions below.
-Otherwise, the person setting up the bucket should provide the secret credentials to you in a .json file.
+Otherwise, the person setting up the bucket should provide the secret credentials to you in a .json file as well as the name of the bucket.
 Put that .json file somewhere on the computer where your backend provider will be running.
 Set the permissions so no other users can read the file.

 ## Run the backend provider